Welcome Day

 • Q&A

-Our masterclasses are designed to take you on a journey, from you as an individual leader; to you as the leader of your organisation; through to collective leadership of the sector.
-Each masterclass will be facilitated by a subject expert, with CEOs and other leaders providing best practice examples and learnings about each topic.
+Our workshops are designed to take you on a journey, from you as an individual leader; to you as the leader of your organisation; through to collective leadership of the sector.
+Each session will be facilitated by a subject expert, with CEOs and other leaders providing best practice examples and learnings about each topic.
 Sessions are designed to be interactive and participatory, with a practical rather than theoretical focus.

 The leader in you